Rand-ludtke/rand-dnd/content/towns and cities/Direfosefo/Guard Hall & Prison.md

 - **Captain Thaldris Kael** (Male Human) – A seasoned warrior and the leader of the town guard.
 Gruff but fair, he values discipline and efficiency.
 - **Sergeant Valya Sternbrook** (Female Half-Orc) – A no-nonsense officer who oversees training and patrols.
 She has a sharp tactical mind.
 - **Jailer Thom Wicks** (Male Halfling) – Despite his small stature, Thom is surprisingly strict and keeps the prison well-maintained.
-- **Patrolman Edrin Voss** (Male Elf) – A younger recruit eager to prove himself, often found patrolling the market district.
+- **Patrolman Edrin Voss** (Male Elf) – A younger recruit eager to prove himself, often found patrolling the market district. -friend of lu and a part time ghostbuster
 - **Quartermaster Livia Carrow** (Female Human) – Manages weapons, armor, and provisions for the guard.

 #### **Guard Hall Services:**